LennonChin/BlogBackendProject/README.md

 > This repository stores the backend code for blog entries, built using Django and the Django Rest Framework.

-> Note: The front-end code repository linked to this repository is linked here [Blog-Frontend-Project] (https://github.com/LennonChin/Blog-Frontend-Project) and the front-end code is implemented using Vue.js + Vue-Router + iView.
+> Note: The front-end code repository linked to this repository is linked here [Blog-Frontend-Project] (https://github.com/LennonChin/Blog-Frontend-Project) and the front-end code is implemented using Vue.js + Vue-Router + iView.js.

 ## Overall technology stack

-1. Python environment

-- Python 3.6.2
+1. Python environment: Python 3.6.2

 2. Mainly dependent